Conduct an Active Living campaign such as a Safe Routes to School (SRTS) program.

 • Rural Active Living Assessment Tools (Robert Wood Johnson Foundation: 2009).

-• Communities for a Lifetime resources from the MN Board on Aging are available to cities to help transform the physical infrastructure of communities, including housing, mobility options and accessible public space.
+• Communities for a Lifetime resources from Dakota County designed to help transform the physical infrastructure of communities, including housing, mobility options and accessible public space.
 Report being an Age Friendly Community under BPA 12.1.

 Order Number